djannot/ecs-401/apis/apis.md

 # Lab

+You can now run all the examples provided for the different APIs.

 ## Amazon S3 API

 Go to *S3 API* -> *Requests*

 ![S3 API](s3.png)

+> WARNING: Don't select any bucket in the *Bucket Name* field.
+Otherwise, it will break the different examples you'll go through later.

 You will simply click on the examples.